26 Apr 2018, 11:00AM

 Training activities that are aimed at developing the capacity of audiovisual professionals to understand and integrate a European and international dimension in their work by improving expertise in the following fields:

-- Audience development, marketing, new modes of distribution and exploitation including those relying on the latest digital technologies
+- Audience development, marketing, promotion, new modes of distribution and exploitation including those relying on the latest digital technologies and ways to reach young audiences

-- Financial and commercial management with a view to stimulate access to finance and new business models
+- Financial and commercial management with a view increase capacity to access finance, financial instruments and new business models

-- Development and production of audiovisual works including knowledge sharing and networking capabilities
+- Development and production of audiovisual works including innovation in conent development ((new storytelling, new formats), knowledge sharing and networking capabilities

-- Facing the challenges of the digital shift to ensure adaptation to market developments.
+- Integration of the opportunities offered by digital technologies to ensure adaptation to latest market developments.

 Activities may take the form of workshop and/or on-line coaching sessions and dissemination tools by using proven or testing innovative learning, teaching and coaching methods using the latest digital technologies.